simondlevy/MulticopterSim/README.md

 [FlightManager](https://github.com/simondlevy/MultiSim/blob/master/Source/MultiSim/FlightManager.hpp)
 class.
 This class provides support for running the vehicle dynamics and the PID control regime on its own thread, after it first disables the built-in physics in UE5.
-The dynamics we used are based directly on the model presented in this [paper](https://infoscience.epfl.ch/record/97532/files/325.pdf), written as a standalone, header-only C++ [class](https://github.com/simondlevy/MultiSim/blob/master/Source/MultiSim/Dynamics.hpp) that can be easily adapted for other simulators and applications if desired.
+The dynamics I used are based directly on the model presented in this [paper](https://infoscience.epfl.ch/record/97532/files/325.pdf), written as a standalone, header-only C++ [class](https://github.com/simondlevy/MultiSim/blob/master/Source/MultiSim/Dynamics.hpp) that can be easily adapted for other simulators and applications if desired.
 This class also supports different frame configurations (quadcopter, hexacopter) via virtual methods.
-By running the FlightManager on its own thread, we are able to achieve arbitrarily fast updates of the dynamics and flight-control.
-It would also be possible to run the dynamics and control on separate threads, though we have not yet found it advantageous to do that.
+By running the FlightManager on its own thread, I am able to achieve arbitrarily fast updates of the dynamics and flight-control.
+It would also be possible to run the dynamics and control on separate threads, though I have not yet found it advantageous to do that.

 The
 [Camera](https://github.com/simondlevy/MultiSim/blob/master/Source/MultiSim/Camera.hpp)
-class can be used to process
-the images collected by a simulated gimbal-mounted camera on the vehicle, using a library like OpenCV.
+class can be instantiated to transmit the images collected by a simulated gimbal-mounted camera on the vehicle, using a library like OpenCV.
 Computer-vision algorithms running in a Camera subclass can then be used as input to the PID control running in the FlightManager.
 The following figure